 Over the Moon was a celebration of life described through the arts.
 Held over the New Moon at Autumn Equinox in a beautiful field in the Weald just a stone’s throw from the Sussex Downs.
 Over the Moon Festival was a 3 day family friendly eco festival.

-Family holidays are without a doubt one of the largest contributors to most households annual carbon emissions.
-Even if you are a hardcore eco-warrior doing all you can day to day to reduce your impact on the planet, when the summer holidays arrive it’s very hard to make low carbon plans.
+Family holidays are without a doubt one of the largest contributors to most household’s annual carbon emissions.
+Even if you are a hardcore eco-warrior doing all you can daily to reduce your impact on the planet, when the summer holidays arrive it’s often hard to make low carbon plans.

 Festivals are a big strain on the environment.
 Huge amounts of waste are created by events every weekend in the UK, sending hundreds of tons of extra waste in to landfill or off for incineration.
 But eco-friendly camping is not that hard.